 More info

-J’Accuse…!, by artist and former fashion designer Nicole Farhi, is a powerful sculptural testament to victims of miscarriages of justice around the globe.
-Drawing from two years of research, Farhi presents 25 ceramic busts, each portraying a victim whose wrongful conviction has impacted legal history.
+This exhibition focuses on victims of miscarriage of justice across the globe, starting with Dreyfus (who inspired Zola’s famous article J’Accuse) to the current day, with Andrew Malkinson.
+Drawing from two years of research, Nicole Farhi presents 25 ceramic busts, each portraying a victim whose wrongful conviction has impacted legal history.
 This deeply personal exhibition offers visitors an intimate opportunity to reflect upon the human stories behind history’s headlines.

 Experience art that is both playful and profound, questioning how we understand home and belonging.

-This exhibition, curated by Richard Calvocoressi, brings together some sixty of Hodgkin’s prints, ranging in date from his witty, Pop-art shapes of the 1960s to the freely brushed forms of his final years.
+This major exhibition, switching across the gallery and manor, curated by Richard Calvocoressi, brings together some sixty of Hodgkin’s prints, ranging in date from his witty, Pop-art shapes of the 1960s to the freely brushed forms of his final years.
 Masterpieces of heightened, sensuous colour, Hodgkin’s prints have lost none of their power to astonish, move and delight eight years after his death.

 More infoMake the most of your visits with a Pitzhanger Membership, designed to provide exceptional value and enriching cultural experiences all year round.
 With memberships starting from just £35 per year, you will gain unlimited access to all exhibitions, exclusive invites to private views, artist talks, and special events.
 Members also benefit from discounted or priority booking on public programmes and a 10% discount in our Pitzhanger Shop, Pitzhanger Pantry, and Bella Puglia Café.